peter-fm/tabdiff/README.md

 📊 Cleanup analysis:
    • Snapshots for data cleanup: 2
    • Estimated space savings: 1832 bytes (≈70% reduction)
-   • Archives will retain deltas for reconstruction
+   • Archives will retain deltas for future enhancements

 🔍 Snapshots that would have data cleaned up:
    • v2 (seq: 1, estimated savings: 1053 bytes)